devkimchi/aspir8-from-scratch/README.md

     http://<EXTERNAL_IP_ADDRESS>
     ```

-1. Once you are done, delete the entire resources from the console. -->
+1. Once you are done, delete the entire resources from the console and container images from Docker Hub.